zenith110/Gerbot/README.md

 While development should be done using the venv, persistent deployment can be accomplished by using the Dockerfile provided in the repo.

 ## Contributing
+You will need to first fork the repo, then submit a pull request that will be reviewed by the development team.

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Feel free to join the Discord at https://discord.gg/YM5QRzx <3
+For suggestions/concerns please submit an issues ticket.
+Feel free to join us and become part of the development community through here: https://discord.gg/YM5QRzx

 ## Creating a sample plugin